sholladay/os-proxy/README.md

 Similar to [`chokidar.unwatch()`](https://github.com/paulmillr/chokidar#api), except `path` defaults to the operating system's proxy configuration file.

+## CLI

+See [os-proxy-cli](https://github.com/sholladay/os-proxy-cli) to use this on the command line.

 ## Contributing

 See our [contributing guidelines](https://github.com/sholladay/os-proxy/blob/master/CONTRIBUTING.md "The guidelines for participating in this project.") for more details.